 Filtering by product attribute

-One option is to add attributes as dropdown menus above the table.
-You can do this using the Filter dropdowns field on the product table settings page:
+To add attributes as dropdown menus above the table, use the Filter dropdowns option on the product table settings page:

 Select Custom here.
 Then, in the Custom filters field, type in “attributes” if you want to include a filter for every attribute in your store.
 Alternately, you can include only specific attributes, by creating a list separated by commas.
 For each attribute, you'll want to preface the unique slug with att: (for example,

-After that, simply save your changes to the settings.
-Then, it's time to create your product tables!
+One you have set up your filters, it's time to create your product tables!

 2. Create your product attribute tables